ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var framerate: Swift.Double?
 ```

-The framerate of the video
+The framerate of the video.

 - Remark: Generated from `#/components/schemas/VideoModel/framerate`.